 - Loan application forms will include necessary information which affects the interest of the borrower, so that a meaningful comparison with the terms and conditions offered by other NBFCs-MFI can be made and informed decision can be taken by the borrower.
 The loan application form indicates the documents required to be submitted with the application form

 - Chaitanya gives acknowledgement for receipt of all loan applications.
 The time frame within which loan applications will be disposed of is also indicated in the acknowledgement

 (ii) Loan appraisal and terms/conditions

-Chaitanya will furnish a copy of the loan agreement in the vernacular language along with a copy each of all enclosures quoted in the loan agreement to all the borrowers at the time of disbursement of loan.
+- Chaitanya will furnish a copy of the loan agreement -as understood by the borrower along with a copy each of all enclosures quoted in the loan agreement to all the borrowers at the time of disbursement of loan.
 The details/ clauses in the loan agreement is explained orally in vernacular language to the Customers by the Branch Manager.

 (iii) Disbursement of loans including changes in terms and conditions